cblevins/f18-intro-us/assignments.md

 Examples of student unessays completed in other U.S. History courses: <https://twitter.com/ccjones13/status/987404629401993216>, <https://twitter.com/ccjones13/status/940329059073982464>.

-Submit your unessay either in person or electronically at the filing link: <https://www.dropbox.com/request/pNCHFMavuMZOqnFnciQG>
+Submit your unessay either in person or electronically at the following link: <https://www.dropbox.com/request/pNCHFMavuMZOqnFnciQG>

 *Due on Wednesday, December 12th by 5PM*